ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-idm.md

 VMware Identity Manager delivers multi-factor authentication (MFA), conditional access, and single sign-on (SSO) services for VMware solutions.
 It has recently been changed to a new name called VMware Workspace ONE Access, but for consistency, VMware Identity Manager (vIDM) is used.

 By acting as a broker to identity stores, VMware Identity Manager can also be used to provide role base access control (RBAC) to NSX-T, which is its primary use case with {{site.data.keyword.vmwaresolutions_short}}.
-By default, NSX-T Data Center appliances have two built-in users: **admin** and **audit**, which might be feasible for lab environments.
+By default, NSX-T data center appliances have two built-in users: **admin** and **audit**, which might be feasible for lab environments.
 However, for production deployments, clients require granular access control for various use cases and the built-in users are not sufficient.

-VMware Identity Manager is necessary to provide RBAC to NSX-T. NSX-T Data Center integrates with VMware Identity Manager, and NSX-T Manager is then configured to use role-based access control for the users that vIDM manages.
+VMware Identity Manager is necessary to provide RBAC to NSX-T. NSX-T data center integrates with VMware Identity Manager, and NSX-T Manager is then configured to use role-based access control for the users that vIDM manages.
 This way, clients can restrict NSX-T system access with multiple levels to authorized users.

 Users are assigned to NSX-T roles and each role has specific permissions.
 With this integration enabled, you can add, change, and delete role assignments to users or user groups in NSX-T Controller Manager GUI.

-NSX-T Data Center has the following roles:
+NSX-T data center has the following roles:

 * Enterprise Administrator
 * Auditor